Vishalraikwar007/pycon.tw/README.md

     pytest

-To run tests with coverage report:
+To run tests with coverage report :

     pytest --cov=.

 ### Testing with Tox

-Run the following inside the top-level directory (the one with `tox.ini`):
+Run the following inside the top-level directory (the one with `tox.ini`) :

     tox